-Will WFIRST be engaging in any other science while it’s in operation?
+Will the Roman Space Telescope be engaging in any other science?

-Yes, another very important field that WFIRST first works on is a dark energy survey.
+Yes, another very important field that the telescope works on is a dark energy survey.

 There will also be a technology demonstration called a coronagraph.
 It’s going to fly the first ever coronagraph instruments in space, which is another way to detect exoplanets by physically blocking the light from the star and taking a picture of the exoplanet as it is orbiting the star.

-In addition to that, one of the big things that was really important for WFIRST was making sure that was accessible to a lot of different sciences, and lots of different scientists.
+In addition to that, one of the big things that was really important for the Nancy Grace Roman Space Telescope was making sure that was accessible to a lot of different sciences, and lots of different scientists.

-WFIRST has something called the Guest Observer Program where different scientists can propose a science question they want to have answered by WFIRST, and then they can go on and do their science.
+The Roman Space Telescope has something called the Guest Observer Program where different scientists can propose a science question they want to have answered by it, and then they can go on and do their science.